Chittagong Hill Tracts: History

 It has been a warzone between the Arakan Kingdom, Chakma kingdom and the Twipra Kingdom.

 In the early 13th century the Chakma people settled from Arakan (Burma) before the Mughal and Bengali people settlement, due to defeat from the Rakhine king.
 The Chakmas are the single largest indigenous group, comprising half of the indigenous population.
 The Marma people are the second largest tribe.
-The place was ruled by the Chakma king.
+The place was ruled by the Chakma king and Tripura king.
 There was a conflict between the Chakma king and Mughals in which the Chakma king agreed to pay tribute of cotton to the Mughals.

 Mughal and early British records name the region Jum Bungoo, Jum mahal or Kapas mahal.
 In 1787, the East India Company made the region its tributary after battling Chakma raja and agreeing on peace treaty.

 Under British control, the British East India Company in order to suppress the Chakma queen power Kalindi Rani divided the hills into three parts.
 This was done in regional areas known as Chakma Circle, Mong Circle, and Bohmong Circle.
 The early colonial history of the Chittagong Hill Tracts is a record of recurring raids by the eastern hill indigenous (Mizo or Lushai) and of the operations undertaken by the British to repress them.